 Outreach and Education - The Exchange has continued outreach and educational efforts centered on improving health literacy and instructing Washington residents on their coverage options and where to find assistance.
 To promote the outreach effort, the Exchange has created a number of online resources and printable materials as well as a complete, searchable archive of frequently asked questions and glossary of health insurance terminology.
-The Exchange has also employed health literacy videos that make people aware of the opportunity to gain health insurance coverage and lay out the overall enrollment process.
+The Exchange has also employed health literacy videos that make people aware of the opportunity to gain health insurance coverage and layout the overall enrollment process.

-"Go Digital" campaigns were expanded last year to encourage additional customers to opt-in to electronic notification through Washington Healthplanfinder.
-As a result, over 60 percent of our QHP and QDP customers get email alerts from the Exchange.
-The Exchange also continued to leverage the WAPIanfinder mobile application to provide additional push notifications to customers in order to provide them with relevant information and alerts about their coverage.
+The Exchange continues to leverage the WAPlanfinder, the Healthplanfinder mobile application, to provide additional push notifications to customers in order to provide them with relevant information and alerts about their coverage.

-From October 2018 to January 2019, the Exchange conducted the bulk of its advertising campaign, leaning heavily on predominately digital and radio channels, and encouraging residents to enroll or reenroll in health insurance through Washington Healthplanfinder.
-An additional tactic initiated within this campaign was advertising on audio and video streaming services including Hulu, Spotify and Pandora.
-These "content on demand" platforms continue to grow in audience size.
-The campaign's overall messaging was centered on the theme of being a "source you can trust" to find information and used visuals to show how to use the new Smart Planfinder tool to get health insurance that meets the customer needs.
+From October 2019 to January 2020, the Exchange conducted the bulk of its advertising campaign, leaning heavily on predominately digital and radio channels, traditional advertising, such as billboard, inside bus advertisement, and gas toppers, and encouraging residents to enroll or re-enroll in health insurance through Washington Healthplanfinder.

+Utilizing social media, native articles, audio and video streaming services including Hulu, Spotify and Pandora, these "content on demand" platforms continue to grow in audience size.
+The campaign's overall messaging was centered on the theme of being a "Plan for How You Live" to find information and used visuals to show how to use the new Smart Planfinder tool to get health insurance that meets the customer needs.

 As a way to reach Latino audiences, Healthplanfinder partnered with Spanish-language television station Univision.
 Univision developed a series of 30-second PSAs, and anchor Jaime Mendez sat down for interviews with Spanish-speaking navigators to highlight the free, in-person help available.
 The campaign aired on Univision's Seattle and Yakima stations and included promotion through social media.
+Additionally, the commercial was played during the MLS Cup Sounders' game.